Devastated by multiple tragedies, a border city seeks a bridge to the future - The Boston Globe

 Legend has it that one of its bartenders invented the margarita.
 Elizabeth Taylor, Bob Dylan, and Marilyn Monroe have been among its patrons.
 Benjamin Alire Sáenz captured its essence in a book of short stories, calling it the place where “everything begins and ends.”

-The bar, near the foot of the Sante Fe, is one of the first establishments to greet travelers as they cross into Mexico.
+The bar, near the foot of the Santa Fe, is one of the first establishments to greet travelers as they cross into Mexico.

 Laura Peña recalls her husband, Sergio, bought the Kentucky Club in 1999, and brought it back to life with a tight fist after it fell on hard times.
 He liked to keep things clean.
 He ordered his bartenders not to judge customers no matter how sad or sordid their tales.
 The business thrived — an oasis in the harsh desert sun — through constant border closures after 9/11, through the violent years of the drug war that swept Ciudad Juarez, through a humanitarian crisis that left thousands of migrants stranded not far from its doors.